hannorein/rebound/README.md

 * Akihiko Fujii, National Astronomical Observatory of Japan/University of Tokyo, Tokyo, <akihiko.fujii@nao.ac.jp>
 * Dan Tamayo, University of Toronto, <dtamayo@cita.utoronto.ca>

+REBOUND is open source.
+You are invited to contribute to this project if you are using it.
+Please contact any of the authors above if you have any questions.

 Papers
 ------